ky4ds/ky4ds.github.io/_posts/2021-06-18-dipole-trap-construction.md

 bit too high (see notes from W8IJ below), which means I must now cut a new, longer piece of wire and start over.

-Instead, I'll press the windings closer together to literally squeeze a bit more inductance out of this coil :)
+Instead, I'll cheat.
+By pressing the windings closer together, I can literally squeeze a bit more inductance out of this coil :)

 ![lc-resonance-2.jpg](/assets/images/lc-resonance-2.jpg)